camoo/enkap-woocommerce-gateway/readme.txt

 = Can I receive cash payment ? =
 Yes! you can receive SmobilPay cash, if your buyer has an account with Smobilpay.

+= What is the cost for the gateway plugin? =
+This plugin is a FREE download.

 == Installation ==
 = Installation =
-1. In your WordPress Dashboard go to \"Plugins\" -> \"Add Plugin\".
+1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
-2. Search for \"E-nkap Payment\".
+2. Search for "E-nkap Payment".
-3. Install the plugin by pressing the \"Install\" button.
+3. Install the plugin by pressing the "Install" button.
-4. Activate the plugin by pressing the \"Activate\" button.
+4. Activate the plugin by pressing the "Activate" button.
-5. Open the settings page for WooCommerce and click the \"Checkout\" tab.
+5. Open the settings page for WooCommerce and click the "Payments" tab.
-6. Click on the sub tab for \"E-nkap Payment\".
+6. Click on the line for "E-nkap Payment.
+Smobilpay for e-commerce".
 7. Configure your Enkap Gateway settings.

+More details can be found on the documentation website https://support.enkap.cm

 = Minimum Requirements =
 * WordPress version 4.7 or greater.